LLNL/msr-safe/README.md

 These messages are benign and should not interfere with msrsave's ability to save and restore MSR values that are currently supported.
-If it is desired to remove the warning messages, remove the corresponding entry from the approved list.
+If it is desired to remove the warning messages, remove the corresponding entry from the allowlist.

 A note on `CAP_SYS_RAWIO`
 -------------------------

-msr-safe relies on the Linux filesystem permissions to restrict access to the approved list, the batch device and the individual msr devices.
-The stock kernel msr module does not have the approved listing mechanism, of course, but does add another layer of protection: users/binaries accessing /dev/cpu/X/msr must have the `CAP_SYS_RAWIO` capability.
+msr-safe relies on the Linux filesystem permissions to restrict access to the allowlist, the batch device and the individual msr devices.
+The stock kernel msr module does not have the allowlist mechanism, of course, but does add another layer of protection: users/binaries accessing /dev/cpu/X/msr must have the `CAP_SYS_RAWIO` capability.
 For a general explanation of the Linux capability model see `man -s7 capabilities.
 For discussion of why this was added see the Linux Weekly News article [The Trouble with CAP_SYS_RAWIO](https://lwn.net/Articles/542327/).

 If you are transitioning from using the stock Linux msr kernel module and